Electrux/Ethereal/README.md

 Documentation is under development and will take some time to build, but till then, feel free to go through the [Code Samples](https://github.com/Electrux/Ethereal/blob/master/code_samples.md) and hack around with the programs in the `tests` directory.

+# Installation

+Once the prerequisites are met, just execute the `bootstrap.sh` script.
+It will build the language interpreter along with the stdlib modules, and install them to your `PREFIX` directory if it is set, or to the repository directory itself.

+Note that if you use PREFIX, you may need root access depending on the directory you chose.

+The following items will be installed:

+* buildfiles/et -> PREFIX_DIR/bin/
+* buildfiles/lib*.so PREFIX_DIR/lib/ethereal/
+* include/ethereal/* PREFIX_DIR/include/ethereal/

+Also, the interpreter code internally uses `PREFIX` to locate the `lib` and `include` directories, so you will have to rebuild the codebase if you change `PREFIX` and then install.

 # Roadmap

 * Add terminal related functions (like term width, height) in libterm